el-schneider/g20generator/README.md

 this is a **canvas-sketch**-based generator for the GENERATE MMXX Festival

 ## Develop
-use `canvas-sketch src/index.js` for development
+use `bash develop.sh` for development and using the ./outputs folder

 ## Build
 use `bash build.sh` to change urls for github pages